OmarAlterkait/minkowski-1.12-container/README.md

 You can add `-N -f` to send it to the background.

-The container can be found at
+The container can be found at:
-mayer: `/home/oalterkait/minkowski-1.12-container`
+ - mayer: `/home/oalterkait/minkowski-1.12-container`